Top Pick 2026

 • You are a business owner or have freelance income

-• You want to optimize the interaction between Box 1, Box 2, and Box 3 taxation
+• You want to optimise the interaction between Box 1, Box 2, and Box 3 taxation

-• You are navigating the transitional rules from before 2024
+• You are dealing with the transitional rules from before 2024

 A good expat tax advisor typically charges EUR 150-500 for an initial consultation and EUR 300-800 for annual tax filing assistance.
 Given the amounts at stake with the 30% ruling, this is generally a worthwhile investment.